dvrpc/sidewalk-data-viz/README.md

 ## ``/html/segment_gaps.html``

-Shows the results of the sidewalk classification process: which segments are missing full sidewalk coverage?
+Shows the results of the [sidewalk classification process](https://github.com/dvrpc/network-routing/blob/master/sidewalk_gaps/segments/centerline_sidewalk_coverage.py): which segments are missing full sidewalk coverage?

 ## ``/html/network_gaps.html``

-Shows the results of the ``pandana`` sidewalk analysis: which nodes on the existing sidewalk network are disconnected from other nearby nodes?
+Shows the results of the ``pandana`` [sidewalk network analysis](https://github.com/dvrpc/network-routing): which nodes on the existing sidewalk network are disconnected from other nearby nodes?

 ## Local development